 1. First, line a 22cm square baking tin with tinfoil.

-2. Take your Crunchie bars, biscuits and pretzels, put them in a resealable freezer bag, and bash them with a rolling pin until they’re in smallish chunks.
+2. Take your Crunchie bars or other honeycomb, biscuits and pretzels, put them in a resealable freezer bag, and bash them with a rolling pin until they’re in smallish chunks.
 Keep back a few pretzels and marshmallows for decoration!
 Then add the crushed fillings to a mixing bowl along with your marshmallows and cornflakes.

 3. Next, put the butter and golden syrup in a small saucepan on a low heat.
 Heat them together until the butter is melted into the syrup.
 Mix them regularly and don’t let the mix come to a boil!